mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

 # MN Better Notation Plugins for MuseScore

-A set of plug-ins for [MuseScore Studio 4.5](https://musescore.org/en) that check your scores for common notation and layout issues.
+A set of plug-ins for [MuseScore Studio 4.5](https://musescore.org/en) that assists in the creation of beautiful, player-friendly scores by providing over 160 different checks for common notation and layout issues, and providing easy ways to create title pages and automatically tweak your scores to look fantastic.

   <p>
     <a href="#includedplugins">Included plug-ins</a> •